JOSI-AUTO-LLC/Maven-Installation/README.md

-# Apache Maven Installation And Setup In AWS EC2 Redhat Instnace.
+# Apache Maven Installation And Setup In AWS EC2 Redhat Instnace.This is a step by step process.
+OR run the install_maven.sh script to intall maven together with java,nano,vim,tree and wget.

 Prerequisite